 - A scarf – I’m wearing this one in my photos, and it is my favorite!
 It’s cute, lightweight, and warm.

 - Day Pack: Something like this backpack is perfect for holding all your gear, snacks, camera equipment, and more Yosemite fall visit.
 You can also get a hydration pack for easy access to your water.

-- Water: And speaking of water…carry plenty of it – even if the temperatures at Yosemite in the fall are mild!
+- Water: And speaking of water…carry plenty of it – even if the temperatures are mild!
 I carry this water bottle with me everywhere I go, and I love it for hiking because it’s insulated and the water stays cold.
 It also comes in a variety of sizes to suit your needs.

 - Flashlight or Lantern: Especially if you plan to hike around sunset – you don’t want to be caught in complete darkness!
 It started getting super dark while hiking back from Upper Yosemite Falls, and we were glad that we had this collapsible lantern with us!

 - Trekking Poles: They will definitely help you on the harder hikes (they were a lifesaver going down from Upper Yosemite Falls).
 Get a collapsible pair like these so they fold up easily into your bag.